-NBA Rumors: J.R.
-Smith Demanding A Trade From Cavaliers, ‘They Don’t Want Me’
+NBA Rumors: JR Smith Demanding A Trade From Cavaliers: ‘They Don’t Want Me’

 — Adrian Wojnarowski (@wojespn) November 1, 2018

 At first, J.R.
-Smith expressed his desire to still be part of the Cavaliers’ long-term plan even though there is a huge possibility that he will spend the rest of the season mostly sitting on the bench.
-However, it seems like Smith has already changed his mind and wanted his way out of Cleveland.
+Smith expressed his desire to still be part of the Cavaliers’ long-term plans, even though there is a huge possibility that he will spend the rest of the season mostly sitting on the bench.
+However, it seems like Smith has already changed his mind and wants his way out of Cleveland.
 Though he is yet to officially demand a trade from the Cavaliers, Smith believes they already know that he wants to leave.

 “They know,” Smith said.
 “They don’t want me so they obviously know.

 At this point in his career, J.R.
 Smith definitely wants to be on a team that will give him the opportunity to remain competitive.
 However, as one league source told Cleveland Plain Dealer, trading Smith is “easier said than done.”
-Smith still has two years left on his contract and based on his performance last season, it is highly likely that the Cavaliers will be needing to give up future draft picks just to find him a new home.
+Smith still has two years left on his contract and based on his performance last season, it is highly likely that the Cavaliers will need to give up future draft picks just to find him a new home.